Psychotherapy

 Areas of specialization

 I work with individuals ages 15 and up.
-I actively privilege working with people of color, queer, trans and gender nonconforming people, young adults, artists, college students, and people who are first- and second-generation to the United States.
+I have a wealth of experience working with people of color, queer, trans and gender nonconforming people, young adults, artists, college students, and people who are first- and second-generation to the United States.

 My clinical interests include racial, relational, developmental, and religious trauma, chronic shame, insecure attachment, vulnerable self-image, anger, anxiety, and depression.